I’m hardly a fan of poetry, but this short one is a swift, heavy punch.

 Josephus, 1st-century Jewish military leader and historian, perceived in the event a judgment on his people.
 Here is what his history says occurred in the years leading up to the destruction of the great city by the Romans:

-Read it for yourself in Antiquities 5.3.
+Read it for yourself in The Wars of the Jews, Book VI, Chapter 5.3.
 And keep reading, because the chronicle of the temple’s destruction, the enraged bloodbath amid horrified shrieking, the Jews expecting their Messiah… it is something else.
+(Unfortunately, the full translation of the book is hundreds of years old and it can be hard to decipher at points.
+One wishes there were a modern, footnoted translation of the full book, as it is a fascinating read.)

 Today, the garish Dome of the Rock sits atop the Temple Mount in the traditional location of the Herodian temple, a golden reminder that the time of the Gentiles has not ended, and also, as has been noted, an unwitting guardian of the new reality that the High Priest has assumed His office and the copy and shadow is no longer needed.